Wednesday 12 June 1940

 Egypt breaks diplomatic relations with Italy after pressure from London.

 Norway: A final tranche of soldiers sailing from Narvik reaches the Clyde.
 The French are immediately transshipped to Brest and Lorient in the south of France.

 Soviet/Lithuanian Relations: The Soviet government issues an ultimatum to the Lithuanian government, requiring additional territorial concessions and a new government.
 Ultimatums in this day and age often presage military action.

 Soviet/Estonian Relations: The Kremlin orders the Soviet Baltic Fleet to blockade Estonia.
 This is part of a planned invasion of Estonia and Lithuania.

 Applied Science: President Roosevelt meets with Dr. Vannevar Bush of the Carnegie Institute of Washington.
-Bush proposes creation of a National Defense Research Committee.
+Bush proposes the creation of a National Defense Research Committee.
 Roosevelt takes up the suggestion, which is to be part of the Council of National Defense.

 US Government: Pursuant to President Roosevelt's "show the flag" decision, heavy cruiser USS Quincy (CA 39) makes a port visit to Rio de Janeiro, Brazil.
-Its next destination is planned to be Montevideo, Uruguay, which is said to be a Nazi hot spot.
+Its next destination is planned to be Montevideo, Uruguay, which is said to be a German hot spot.